saurabh-khanna/saurabh-khanna.github.io/_pages/about.md

 order: 1
 ---

-I am an assistant professor of communication science at the [University of Amsterdam](https://ascor.uva.nl/), and a junior research fellow at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
+I am an assistant professor of communication science at the [University of Amsterdam](https://ascor.uva.nl/), and a research associate at Pembroke College, [University of Oxford](https://www.ox.ac.uk/).
 My research is aimed at quantifying the limits of human knowledge in an increasingly digitized world.
 Some of my ongoing projects include:

-- measuring diversity and incompleteness in information on the internet
+- quantifying diversity and incompleteness in information on the internet
+- studying diversity in global occupation imagery using Google Images and ILO reports
+- studying diversity in entertainment media using the IMDb corpus
+- scientometric analyses of communication and media studies
 - 'misinfotainment' and the blurring lines between political and entertainment communication
-- studying inequalities in online occupation imagery and in entertainment media
-- scientometric analyses of communication and media studies

 I received my PhD in education policy (minor in computer science) from [Stanford University](https://www.stanford.edu/), where I was a Human-centered AI Fellow, a Stanford Data Science Scholar, and a William R and Sara Hart Kimball Fellow.
 My prior background spans computer science engineering (BITS Pilani), economics (Stanford), and education (TISS).
 More
 <a href="/assets/pdf/CV_Saurabh_Khanna.pdf" target="_blank">here</a>.